Sharp universal rate for stable blow-up of corotational wave maps: First two eigenpairs for

 \subsection{Outer eigenfunctions}

 The goal of this subsection is to construct outer eigenfunctions to the problem \eqref{eq:eigen-ft-rel-no-j} in the outer region $\rho\geq\frac{1}{2}\delta_{0}$.
-In this region, the operator $(\lmb+\Lmb_{0})(\lmb+\Lmb)$ of \eqref{eq:eigen-ft-rel-no-j} is no longer perturbative, and must be included in the main linear operator.
-Instead, we may approximate the potential $\frac{V_{\nu}}{\rho^{2}}$ by $\frac{1}{\rho^{2}}$:
+In this region, the operator $(\lmb+\Lmb_{0})(\lmb+\Lmb)$ of \eqref{eq:eigen-ft-rel-no-j} is no longer perturbative and it must be included into the main linear operator.
+On the other hand, we may approximate the potential $\frac{V_{\nu}}{\rho^{2}}$ by $\frac{1}{\rho^{2}}$: